-Crucially, the coefficients $C^{\mu \nu}_{ij}$, being drawn from the unperturbed crystalline arrangement are translationally invariant, i.e., they do not depend on the site index $i$.
+We note that the coefficients $C_{ij}^{\mu \nu}$ represent the elements of the Hessian matrix of the crystalline system.
+Crucially, these coefficients $C^{\mu \nu}_{ij}$, being drawn from the unperturbed crystalline arrangement are translationally invariant, i.e. they do not depend on the site index $i$.
 Next, using these linearized expressions we can relate the changes in positions to the external forces as